abindhar/CSCE-678-PROJECT/README.md

 	->Start all the kafka nodes : $kafka-server-start.sh config/server.properties\
 	->Start the producer : $python3 producer.py \
 	->Start the consumer by Spark submit:- spark-submit --jars spark-streaming-kafka-0-8-assembly_2.11-2.4.2.jar,spark-core_2.11-1.5.2.logging.jar consumer.py\
-	->Trending hashtags with the overallsentiment analysis  will be displayed on the conumer console
+	->Trending hashtags with the overallsentiment analysis  will be displayed on the consumer console

 **Final source files:** \